RohanVDvivedi/Allok/README.md

 # Allok
-BST based generic memory allocator replacement for malloc, log(n) best fit algorithm for high memory utilization and speed, but has high memory overhead than stdlib malloc.
+Binary Search Tree based generic memory allocator replacement for malloc, log(n) best fit algorithm for high memory utilization and speed, but has high memory overhead than stdlib malloc.

-Note: the alocator is thread-unsafe, use global locks in your application.
+Note: the alocator is thread-unsafe, so use global locks in your application.

  * Note: The allocator uses a lot of memory for management.
 Just for the idea see the analysis below:
 	* After running the test case on my machine with allocation sample sizes {6, 16, 20, 35, 55}.